Ensures human research is conducted ethically and responsibly.

 The Australian Code for the Responsible Conduct of Research.

-The Chief Investigator will be an RMIT staff member who has overall responsibility for the conduct of the project.
+An RMIT staff member who has overall responsibility for the conduct of the project.

 National Statement on Ethical Conduct in Human Research, which provides guidelines for institutions and researchers for the design, conduct and dissemination of results of human research; and review bodies in the ethics review of research.